woohyunjng/discord.py-components/.github/ISSUE_TEMPLATE/reportbug.md

 ## Check
 - [ ] Are you using the newest version?
-- [ ] Does this bug occurs security issues?
+- [ ] Is this bug related to security issues?